 A good goal to aim for is 50 total reps in 3-5 sets, this is around 10-15 reps a set.
 If you can do this start adding weight in increments of 5 lbs at a time.
 It doesn’t sound like much but it adds up over time.

 A great goal for these weighted dips is 100 lbs for the same total reps described above.
 You do this and I guarantee your Bench and Overhead Press will be stronger and your triceps, chest, and shoulders will be much bigger as well!

-I’ve gone over how to get strong enough to do Pull-Ups in these 2 articles; How To Do Pullups: Negative Pullups For Fast Results, and How To Do Pullups in 30 Days.
+I’ve gone over how to get strong enough to do Pull-Ups in this article.
 If you can’t do them already follow the training I outline here to get to your first Pull-Ups.